Ranch Architecture In Phoenix, Arizona

 From Transitional Ranch Style to Linear Ranch Style

 Transitional Ranch houses gave way to Traditional Ranch houses that embodied the full linear form of the style.
-Later adaptations of the Ranch style introduced additional interior space with the family room gaining popularity in designs.
+But, later adaptations of the Ranch style introduced additional interior space with the family room gaining popularity in designs.

 The 1960s Ranch rambler separated the private master suite from the children’s rooms with public living, dining, and kitchen spaces.
 This reflected the importance of functionality in Ranch style houses and also created the signature rambling, elongated form.